Pass your VCE Mathematical Methods Units 3 & 4 with flying colours

 Be proficient in algebra

 In some places, algebra is taken as a subject on its own; indicating the seriousness this area should be accorded.
-A considerable portion of the math curriculum in different levels is devoted to this topic.
+A considerable portion of the math curriculum at different levels is devoted to this topic.
 Despite such emphasis, poor algebraic skills still continue to be one of the main reasons why most students struggle to answer questions in their VCE Mathematical Methods Units 3 & 4.
-Having a strong foundation in this area will not only help you tackle most of the problems in VCE Mathematical Methods Units 3 & 4, it will also contribute to a better understanding of other topics such as calculus.
+Having a strong foundation in this area will not only help you tackle most of the problems in VCE Mathematical Methods Units 3 & 4, but it will also contribute to a better understanding of other topics such as calculus.
 To develop proficiency you need to understand the skill and know how it works.
 You also need to practice until you achieve fluency and finally apply algebraic techniques by attempting as many questions as possible.
 The process may not be easy, but there are no two ways about it.
 Once you achieve the proficiency, your journey to better grades in the subject will be unstoppable.

 Know how to use the calculator